The sweetest moment of the golf week? A girl’s crush is Collin Morikawa

 “Can you sign it, though?”
 Morikawa says.

-Three other kids laugh as Lella pens her name.
+Three other kids laugh as Zella pens her name.
 She holds it up, and the cursive is perfect.

 “I’m literally shaking,” she says.
 She slaps hands with another girl.
 She says, “Let’s go.”